Quantification of uncertainty from high-dimensional scattered data via polynomial approximation: Conclusion

 \section{Conclusion}

-In this paper, a methodology was put together for deriving a functional representation of a random process only known through a collection of its pointwise evaluations.
+In this paper, a methodology was proposed for deriving a functional representation of a random process only known through a collection of its pointwise evaluations.
 The proposed method essentially relies on an efficient determination of an approximation basis consistent with the available information.
 This involves the choice of an {\apriori} canonical HDMR format combined with tuning the basis \textit{via} a data-driven subset selection step.
 This subset selection is carried-out in a bottom-to-top manner, as opposed to a top-to-bottom manner as done in the Compressed Sensing standard framework.
-It essentially sorts the approximation HDMR modes (groups of predictors) by their contribution in approximating the Quantity of Interest.
+It essentially sorts the HDMR modes (groups of predictors) by their contribution in approximating the Quantity of Interest.
 The final approximation can rely on a different functional description of the modes, typically of higher order and/or nonlinear in the coefficients.
-This allows to take advantage of both a computationally efficient subset selection process, allowing for a relevant basis structure given the data, and a parsimonious final approximation basis relying on a fewer number of coefficients hence making the most out of the data.

-The method is progressive and data-driven.
+The method is progressive, data-driven, and was shown to here outperform current approximation techniques in terms of accuracy for a given number of samples.
 Its efficiency was demonstrated on two examples which have shown its ability to achieve a good approximation accuracy from a small dataset, as long as the quantity at hand is essentially lying on a low-dimensional manifold.
 In particular, the dominant dimensions are naturally revealed so that all the available information can be dedicated to approximate relevant dependences only.
-Through a total least squares approach, it was also shown that some robustness can be achieved, an important feature when dealing with experimental data.
+Through a total least squares approach, it was also shown that some robustness can be achieved, an important feature if the dataset comes from experiments.
 Using a robust approximation was shown to bring up to a 2-fold improvement upon the approximation error using standard least squares, but at the price of a computational overhead.
-The global solution method scales reasonably well, exhibiting a linear dependence with the cardinality of the proposal basis dictionary and a quadratic or cubic dependence with the number of samples, depending on the coefficients update strategy.
+The global solution method scales reasonably well, exhibiting a linear dependence with the cardinality of the {\apriori} basis dictionary and a quadratic or cubic dependence with the number of samples, depending on the coefficients update strategy.